-Midwifery care is significantly different from OB care in that we spend at least an hour with you at each prenatal visit.
-We talk about your discomforts, concerns, family life, relationships, older children, nutrition and hydration, exercise, in addition to the normal OB stuff like blood pressure, weight, listening to your baby, measuring your belly, and labs as needed.
+Midwifery care is significantly different from the care that you’d receive from a physician because we spend at least an hour with you at each prenatal visit – getting to know you and building a relationship of trust.
+We talk about your discomforts, concerns, family life, relationships, older children, nutrition and hydration, exercise, in addition to the normal prenatal care like blood pressure, weight, listening to your baby, measuring your belly, and labs as needed.
 We can help you find a new perspective on the challenges that come with pregnancy and your other relationships.
 We offer nutritional advice you can work with and offer appropriate suggestions for supplements to calm your discomforts.
-Midwives can order ultrasounds and draw blood the same way they do at the doctor’s office during the pregnancy.
-Our approach is much more personal.
-Often you don’t have to leave your home for your prenatal visits.
-The midwife can come to you.
-That means if you have older children there is no need to get them up, dressed, and out the door just before your appointment.
-It also means you don’t have to get outside when the weather is bad.
+Midwives can order ultrasounds and draw blood the same way they do at the doctor’s office during your pregnancy.
+Our approach is built on a foundation of trust, compassion, and safety.
+We even do home visits, so you don’t even have to leave your house for appointments.

 The Midwives Model of Care

 The Midwives Model of Care is based on the fact that pregnancy and birth are normal life processes.
 The Midwives Model of Care includes:

 - Monitoring the physical, psychological, and social well-being of the mother throughout the childbearing cycle